Solving for multi-class: a survey and synthesis: Decision-trees

 Decision trees have the advantage that they are fast since on average they require only $\log_2 n_c$ classifications and there is no need to solve a constrained matrix inverse.
 On the other hand, because there is less information being taken into consideration, they may be less accurate.

-Interestingly, the same partitions created for a decision tree can also be used in a non-hierarchical scheme to solve for all of the conditional probabilities.
-Consider the following coding matrix for instance:
+The same partitions created for a decision tree can also be used in a non-hierarchical scheme to solve for all of the conditional probabilities.
+For instance, consider the following coding matrix:

 The same binary classifiers could be used for this error-correcting code as for a symmetric, hierarchical multi-class classifier.
 While there are only seven rows for eight classes, once we add in the constraint in (\ref{normalization}) the system becomes fully determined.